ravihuang/robotframework-installer/README.md

 ### How to install
 - download latest .exe release file
-- double click the exe file and click 'Next' button
+- double click the exe file and keep clicking the 'Next' button to the end

 ### How to install new library:
 please use rfpip to install new package: